playcanvas/vscode-extension/README.md

 The extension supports collaboration features of PlayCanvas.
 Multiple users can edit a PlayCanvas project simultaneously, with changes being synchronized manually between users.
 Users are prevented from overwriting files, edited by others by checking modification base time in update requests on the backend - if it’s different, it means that file was modified by someone else.
 After that, a customer can pull the latest version of the file by choosing ‘Pull latest’ from the context menu for the file.

+#### Search

+The extension supports searching in project files - use `PlayCanvas: Search` to search in the current project or `PlayCanvas:Find In Files` from the context menu to search for a pattern.
+The search is case-insensitive, the maximum number of results controlled by `maxSearchResults` setting.
+As soon as standard Search Dialog [supported by vscode API](https://github.com/microsoft/vscode/issues/73524), we will reimplement it.
+Currently standard Find dialog searched in the opened files only, so please use Playcanvas' one.

 #### Settings

-The extension has just 1 setting: `usePlaycanvasTypes` (to add types support).
+The extension has just 2 settings:

+* `usePlaycanvasTypes` (to add types support).
 An Access Token is requested when you are adding a project.
+* `maxSearchResults` - maximum search results to display

 ## Requirements